druxt/druxt.js/docs/api/components/fields/README.md

 title: Introduction
 ---

-# Druxt.js Fields
+# DruxtJS Fields

-Druxt.js Fields are Vue.js components that are used by the `<druxt-field />` component for granular Field type rendering.
+DruxtJS Fields are Vue.js components that are used by the `<druxt-field />` component for granular Field type rendering.